jugglingdev/qr-code-component/README.md

 Outside of what was given in the style guide, I did my best to match the margin, padding, and line-height of the design images.

+Overall, it was a good first challenge with [Frontend Mentor](https://www.frontendmentor.io/home).
+Nice and simple, but definitely a great first step to get me thinking from scratch.

 ### Continued development

 I did not use Flexbox or advanced positioning for this project, so that is something I would like to practice in a future project to hone in on my HTML and CSS skills.

+This project did not call for responsive design either, which is something else I would like to practice more in the future.
+For instance, I would like to work with a project that utilizes `@media` queries for mobile, tablet, and desktop layouts.

 ### Useful resources

 - [Interneting Is Hard: Link Psuedo-Classes](https://www.internetingishard.com/html-and-css/css-selectors/#pseudo-classes-for-links) - A favorite tutorial for CSS selectors including link pseudo-classes.

 ## Author